-The club will reopen on Thursday 6th August 2020, following the BFA return to fencing protocols.
-All fencers and parents/guardians of fencers must read adhere to these instructions.
+The club will reopen on Thursday 20th May 2021, following the BFA return to fencing protocols.
+All fencers and parents/guardians of fencers must read and adhere to these instructions.
 This page will be updated with any changes in protocols as advised by BFA.

 Fencers who are displaying COVID-19 symptoms or who are self-isolating must not attend the club.

 Fencers wishing to attend a session must complete a pre-session health survey and e-mail the survey to firstname.lastname@example.org before every session.
 The survey can be downloaded from https://www.britishfencing.com/wp-content/uploads/2020/06/Sample-Pre-Session-Health-Survey.docx .
 By completing the pre-session survey you are agreeing to abide by the COVID-19 rules and instructions as given by the coach or COVID-19 Officer